 -

-Featuring the Collegium Musicum early music ensemble from Old Dominion University led by Dr. Bianca Hall. |
+Our Midday Music series returns featuring the Collegium Musicum early music ensembles from Old Dominion University led by Dr. Bianca Hall.
+This 45 minute concert will feature the ODU Baroque Quartet and the ODU Madrigal Singers.
+Free-will offering.

 0 events,